iCliniq Logo

 Welcome to icliniq.com.

-Since you have a family history of breast cancer, you should get a mammogram done.
-Also get your BRCA gene (breast cancer gene) tests done.
-It is a blood test and if it is positive then it means high chances of getting cancer in the future.
+Since you have a family history of breast cancer, you should get a mammogram.
+Also, get your BRCA gene (breast cancer gene) tests done.
+It is a blood test, and if it is positive, then it means a high chance of getting cancer in the future.
 If it is negative, it is good.

-Also, you should take supplements and should stop birth control pills, they can also cause cancer sometimes.
-You should use a mechanical method of contraception like condoms, and should do regular exercises to reduce your weight too.
+Also, you should take supplements and stop taking birth control pills, as they can also cause cancer sometimes.
+You should use a mechanical method of contraception like condoms, and you should do regular exercise to reduce your weight, too.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!